percona/k8spxc-docs/docs/faq.md

 with both MySQL 8.0 and 5.7 branches, and the exact version is determined by the Docker image in use.

-Percona-certified Docker images used by the Operator are listed [here :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-pxc/images.html).
+Percona-certified Docker images used by the Operator are listed [here](images.md).
 As you can see, both Percona XtraDB Cluster 8.0 and 5.7 are supported with the following recommended versions: {{ pxc80recommended }} and
 {{ pxc57recommended }}.
 Three major numbers in the XtraDB Cluster version refer